fehmi/simply.js/docs/vue.md

   </p>
 </output>

-Notice the behavior when multiple global counters are rendered:
+Observe the behavior when multiple global counters are rendered:

 <output data-lang="output">
   <p>